CBS Season Finale 2017 Dates Set: When Does Your Favorite Show End?

 CBS season finales start in April, according to the network.
 MacGyver is the first to get its finale on April 14, but it has been confirmed for renewal by the network.
 The next day the Ransom season finale will air.
 April’s season finales finish off with 2 Broke Girls on April 17.

 May is the traditional date for the majority of CBS shows to end.
 The first will be on May 5.
-Blue Bloods has reached its 150th milestone and renewed for another season.
+Blue Bloods has reached its 150th episode milestone and renewed for another season.
 This will end first, followed by Kevin Can Wait and Superior Donuts on May 8.
 May 10 will see the season finale of Criminal Minds, which has had a rocky season with the controversial loss of Thomas Gibson and the #NoHotchNoWatch boycott.

 CBS sets season finale dates for #BigBangTheory, #NCIS, and more https://t.co/CxFptyEmqb pic.twitter.com/rMgkg4DQRS